Geisha (band): Re-Release of "Rainy Day", first lineup change, "Part Time Love Affair" and "Girl Like You" (1986)

 In March 1986 Geisha re-released "Rainy Day".
 However, by the mid year, John Nyman, Chris' brother Donoghue Doheny & Peter Robertson all left the band.
-In July, They had become a three-piece, with Chris Doheny (Now with playing bass at that time) and Ken Sheppard joined by Bret Luton (ex-Dance Park) on drums.
+In July, they had become a three-piece, with Chris Doheny (Now playing bass at that time) and Ken Sheppard joined by Bret Luton (ex-Dance Park) on drums.
 Their next single "Part Time Love Affair" was released in August 1986, which reached No. 24 on the Kent Music Report and No. 3 on the Melbourne charts, which was Geisha's high charting single.
 In September 1986, Geisha along with Painters and Dockers played in different train stations titled Rockin' The Rails.
-Around late September or early October in that year, they recorded "Normal People" (Which was later released the next year of October 1987) and "Girl Like You".
+Around late September or early October in that year, they recorded "Normal People" (Which was later released the next year in October 1987) and "Girl Like You".
 Both of those songs are composed by Chris Doheny and Ken Sheppard.
 "Girl Like You" was issued in November 1986 as an EP release, which also charted nationally.

-Midnight To Dawn, second lineup change and breakup (1987-1988)
+Midnight To Dawn, second lineup change and breakup (1987–1988)

 Around March–April 1987, Geisha recorded their second album "Midnight To Dawn".
-In July 1987, they issued another single, "Calling Your Name", which reached the top 100.
-In that month, Geisha were back to five-piece with Doheny, decided to take a break with bass guitar at that time; Sheppard and Luton along with Laurence Maddick (ex-No Nonsense) on keyboards and Alan Johnson (Real Life, who are currently on hiatus at that time) on bass guitar.
+In July 1987, they released their sixth single, "Calling Your Name", which reached the top 100, but never made it to the top 50.
 In late August, co-founder and long-time guitarist Ken Sheppard and drummer Bret Luton left the band.
-In September of that year, Geisha's line-up was Doheny, Johnson, and Maddick joined by Rob Dean (ex-Japan) on guitar and Tom Hosie (ex-James Freud's Berlin) on drums, who both of them replaced by Ken Sheppard and Bret Luton.
-They followed in October with another charting single, "Normal People". and the release of their second album, Midnight to Dawn.
+In September of that year, former Japan guitarist Rob Dean joined on guitar and former James Freud and Radio Stars/Berlin drummer Tom Hosie joined on drums, both of them replacing Ken Sheppard and Bret Luton.
+On that month, "Normal People" was released and followed in late October by the release of their second album, Midnight to Dawn.
 The album's tracks were produced by David Courtney except "Normal People" by Kevin Beamish and "Part Time Love Affair" by band members.
 By November 1987, Geisha released "Never Tell You Why", which never charted.
-By the early of 1988, Geisha were now a four piece of Chris Doheny (Now back with bass guitar), Rob Dean, Laurence Maddick and Tom Hosie before they officially broke up in mid 1988.
+By early 1988, Geisha were now a four piece of Chris Doheny (Now back with bass guitar), Rob Dean, Laurence Maddick and Tom Hosie before they officially broke up in mid 1988.